Work placement is a mandatory component of all the courses we deliver, except short courses such as first aid, CPR, and manual handling.

 The student may send the assessments via email or bring along the printed copy to get to know the trainer/assessor that they have made substantial progress in theory tasks.
 The trainer/assessor and placement coordinator determine whether the student can start the work placement.
 When approaching the placement, the student needs to submit the following documents:

-• Criminal history (police) check, issued within the six months
+• Criminal history (police) check, issued within six months

-• Completion of Covid-19 Infection Control training (we need the certificate)
+• Completion of Infection Control training (we need the certificate)

 The student does not need to submit this document to process the placement.